Assistant Professor, Faculty of Engineering

 List of publications: https://scholar.google.co.uk/citations?user=1jSCRLYAAAAJ&hl=en&oi=sra

 Research into new metallic formulations with physical properties that suit laser additive processes are of growing interest.
-My current research aims to develop a new series of titanium alloys for… read more
+My current research aims to develop a new series of engineering alloys for… read more

 Research into new metallic formulations with physical properties that suit laser additive processes are of growing interest.
-My current research aims to develop a new series of titanium alloys for use in SLM in which the alloy composition is designed to improve the strength and productivity according to the requirements imposed by the aerospace industry.
-This research is carried out using empirical and computational approaches for predicting phase formation in titanium systems under the conditions posed by the laser additive processes.
+My current research aims to develop a new series of engineering alloys for use in additive manufacturing.
+This research is carried out using empirical and computational approaches for predicting structure formation in conditions representing those found during additive fabrication.
 Experimentation combines novel methodologies for powder feedstock formulation and analysis and characterisation of the printed structures using state-of-the-art microscopy and testing techniques.

 Faculty of Engineering